Emerging Scholars Fellowship

-The award enables Fellows to attend the Annual General Meeting of the CBA, to present their scholarship, and enjoy the company and conversation of scholars in the field.
+The award enables Fellows to attend the CBA Annual General Meeting (AGM), to present their scholarship, and enjoy the company and conversation of scholars in the field.

 The award consists of:

-- up to $750 travel reimbursement for travel to the conference
+- up to $750 travel reimbursement* for travel to the CBA Annual General Meeting (AGM)

 - conference registration

 - room and board (onsite) at the conference provided at host institution

 - candidacy for membership in the CBA (one year of dues waived after vote during AGM Business Meeting), including subscription to The Catholic Biblical Quarterly.

 The award is contingent on attending and presenting at the CBA Annual General Meeting.
 At the meeting, fellows will present their papers and have the opportunity to encounter high-quality scholarship and a hospitable environment in which to develop relationships with other scholars in the discipline.